Pamplona, Camarines Sur: History

 The beginnings of this town can be traced back from the date it was made a visita of Milaor.
-The town of Pamplona was founded in May 8, 1817.
-It first started as a settlement in Western area of the Bicol River, then it grew to become a Sitio called Patong.
-The name was changed to Pamplona by a retired Spanish military officer who resided in the place and named it after his native city in Spain - Pamplona, capital of Basque, Province of Navarro.
+The town of Pamplona was founded on May 8, 1817.
+It first started as a settlement west of the Bicol River, then it grew to become a Sitio called Patong.
+The name was changed to Pamplona by a retired Spanish military officer who resided in the place and named it after his native city in Spain - Pamplona, capital of the province of Navarre.

-Historical references concluded that most Spaniards inhabiting the place came from the province of Pamplona in Spain and thus decided to name their settlement also as "Pamplona".

 Pamplona officially became a parish on May 8, 1885, which coincided with the date of the town's celebration honoring their patron saint, Saint Michael the Archangel.

 Geography

 Barangays

 Pamplona is politically subdivided into 17 barangays.
 Each barangay consists of puroks and some have sitios.